42xel/BAPL2/Project/README.md

 Loads a function which interprets the code using a stack machine of sort.

 ## test.lua
-Executes a battery of tests.
+Executes a battery of mostly outdated tests.

 ## main.lua
 Executes the input code passed in the standard input.